axioned/handbook/src/content/docs/Processes/Security/generative-ai.md

 4. **Be alert for AI-related phishing or malicious plugins:** Generative AI has made it easier for malicious actors to create sophisticated scams.
 Continue to follow security best practices and report suspicious messages to <security@axioned.com>.

 Following these guidelines will help us maintain the security and confidentiality of our information while leveraging AI tools effectively.

+## Coding

+For guidance on AI tools used in coding (Claude Code and Cursor IDE), including security configuration and a quick-reference summary, see the [AI Coding Tools](/processes/security/ai-coding-tools) page.